 Not all efforts to improve the situation are government initiatives.
 For example, A Better Culture is a coalition of health professionals who are seeking to improve the culture in Australian healthcare, including through efforts to address bullying, harassment, racism, and discrimination.
-The project is governed by two main bodies: a Royal Australasian College of Medical Administrators board that is responsible for corporate governance, and an Advisory Board responsible for content governance.
+The project is governed by two main bodies: a RACMA board that is responsible for corporate governance, and an Advisory Board responsible for content governance.